 - Allow time to make sure the network is secure and that there is no further activity from the attacker

-carefully, to ensure they will not lead to another incident.
-Ensure another incident doesn’t occur by restoring systems from clean backups, replacing compromised files with clean versions, rebuilding systems from scratch, installing patches, changing passwords and reinforcing network perimeter security (boundary router access control lists, firewall rulesets, etc).
+carefully to ensure they will not lead to another incident.
+Always restore systems from clean backups, replacing compromised files or containers with clean versions, rebuilding systems from scratch, installing patches, changing passwords, and reinforcing network perimeter security (boundary router access control lists, firewall rulesets, etc.)

-Consider how long you need to monitor the network system, and how to verify that the affected systems are functioning normally.
+Decide how long you need to monitor the affected network and endpoint systems, and how to verify that the affected systems are functioning normally.
 Calculate the cost of the breach and associated damages in productivity lost, human hours to troubleshoot and take steps to restore, and recover fully.

 6. Lessons Learned

 After any incident, it’s a worthwhile process to hold a debriefing or lessons learned meeting to capture what happened, what went well, and evaluate the potential for improvement.
-The incident response team and partners should communicate to improve future processes.
+The incident response team and stakeholders should communicate to improve future processes.
 Complete documentation that couldn’t be prepared during the response process.
 The team should identify how the incident was managed and eradicated.

 See what actions were taken to recover the attacked system, the areas where the response team needs improvement, and the areas where they were effective.
 Reports on lessons learned provide a clear review of the entire incident and can be used in meetings, as benchmarks for comparison or as training information for new incident response team members.